Club Member Since 1/10/2010

 Running related bathroom stop story:

-I went to High School up in North Dakota, and was absolutely dedicated to running, achieving most of my running success by simply building more aerobic capacity than any of the other kids.
+I went to High School up in North Dakota, and was absolutely dedicated to running, achieving most of my running success by simply building more aerobic capacity over the winter than any of the other kids.
 Even in Blizzard conditions or with Snow drifts I'd be out in it putting in the miles.
 I once had my family drive me North out of town 8miles so I could run WITH the Wind in a Blizzard.
 But bad stomach issues began about halfway home.
-There is no way to describe the sensation of crouching in a snow-drifted ditch along a flat desolate 2-lane highway with snow being driven at you by a minus-47 wind-chill to suffer the runs, as I did over and over all the way home.
+There is no good way to mention crouching in a snow-drifted ditch along a flat desolate 2-lane highway with snow being driven at you by a minus 47 wind-chill to suffer the runs, as I did over and over all the way home.

 Running pet peeves: